qpmnguyen/microbe_set_trait/README.md

 Most of the analyses was performed using R and the `targets` package.
 The entire pipeline was broken down into smaller "steps" for ease of processing.
 The file `run.R` contains code to choose between different pipelines to run.

 Individual mini-pipelines include:
-* `script-dada2.R` defines targets for processing raw data from Gevers et al. into ASV tables using the `dada2` method by Callahan et al. 2016.
+* `script_dada2.R` defines targets for processing raw data from Gevers et al. into ASV tables using the `dada2` method by Callahan et al. 2016.
+* `script_prep_data.R` defines targets for processing sequence tables from Gevers et al. and HMP data sets.

+## R files

+* `metaphlan_db.R` defines functions to process the MetaPhlAn3 marker information files.
+* `db_preprocess.R` defines functions to pre-process the database into `BiocSet` format.
+* `hmp_preprocess.R` defines functions to pre-process the HMP data data files (newest release).

 ## Installing the required python packages